Leela Row Dayal: Tennis

 At the 1934 Wimbledon Championships she became the first Indian female player to win a match, defeating Gladys Southwell in the first round of the singles event.
 In the second round she was defeated by Ida Adamoff in three sets.
 The next year, 1935, she returned but lost in the first round in straight sets to Evelyn Dearman.

 She entered the singles competition of the French Championships five times (1931–32, 1934–36) but did not manage to win a match.
 Her second round result in 1935 was due to a bye in the first round.

 Row won seven singles titles at the All India Championships (1931, 1936–38, 1940–41, 1943) and was runner-up on three occasions (1932–33, 1942).
 In 1931 she won the singles title at the West of India Championships and she was a finalist there in 1933.
-In 1935 during a tour of England she won the Hampshire Lawn Tennis Championships at Bournemouth against Joan Ingram.
+In 1935 during a tour of England she won the Hampshire Lawn Tennis Championships at Bournemouth against Joan Ingram, and the Hastings and St. Leonard's Open against Peggy Brazier..
 In 1937 she won the Northern India Championships against Meher Dubash in Lahore.

 The straight backhand drive was her favorite shot.